• Skip to primary navigation

 • Pumpkin pie spice or plain ground cinnamon - This is my mom's secret ingredient for the best French toast batter.
 It makes the finished bread taste SO good!

-Instructions for stuffed French toast
+Instructions for raspberry cheesecake stuffed French toast

 1. Using a mixer on high speed, beat the heavy cream until stiff peaks are formed.
 Don't over beat the cream or it will turn to butter!
 I suppose you could mix the cream with the cream cheese and sugar all at the same time and then beat that, but I prefer to make the whipped cream first as it forms peaks more easily when it's by itself.